JudeOsborn/jquery.gaedropload/README.md

 Usage
 -----

-Apply to an droppable HTML element like this:
+Apply to a droppable HTML element like this:

 	$('.draggable-element').gaeDropload();

-The above declaration with no parameters assumes a URL called "generate_upload_url", which is a GAE URL that returns a blobstore URL.
+The above declaration with no parameters assumes a URL called "generate_upload_url", which should be a GAE URL that returns a blobstore URL.

 Options
 -------

  * generate_url: A GAE URL that returns a blobstore URL.
- * extraFormData: Extra data to be sent along with the multipart file form.
+ * extraFormData: Extra data to be sent along with the file data.
 Can be a function.
  * The following events can receive a callback: dragstart, dragover, dragenter, dragleave, beforeDrop, afterDrop, dropSuccess